Law and German

 With continuing European integration and an increasing globalisation of legal matters, there is a need for lawyers with a trans-national education.
-The Law and German degree course satisfies these needs as students graduate with a grounding in Irish law, fluent in a second European language, with a thorough knowledge of the legal system of France or Germany and a real insight and knowledge of the general culture, political, economic and sociological make-up of Germany.
+The Law and German degree course satisfies these needs as students graduate with a grounding in Irish law, are fluent in a second European language, with a thorough knowledge of the legal system of Germany, and have a real insight and knowledge of the general culture, political, economic and sociological make-up of Germany.
 The Law and a language programmes are taught in collaboration with the School of Languages, Literatures and Cultural Studies.

 Is this the right course for you?